richardghirst/PiBits/ServoBlaster/README.txt

-without :-)  If you just want to experiment with a small servo you can probably take the 5 volts for it from the header pins on the Pi, but I find that doing anything non-trivial with four servos connected pulls the 5 volts down far enough to crash the Pi!
+without :-)  If you just want to experiment with a small servo you can probably take the 5 volts for it from the header pins on the Pi, but I find that doing anything non-trivial with four servos connected pulls the 5 volts down far enough to crash the Pi.

 There are two implementions of ServoBlaster; a kernel module based one, and a user space daemon.
 The kernel module based one is the original, but is more of a pain to build because you need a matching kernel build.
-The user space daemon implementation is much more convenient to use but does not have all the features of the kernel based one.
+The user space daemon implementation is much more convenient to use and now has rather more features than the kernel based one.
 I would recommend you try the user space implementation first, as it is likely to be easier to get going.

 The kernel module implementation is in the subdirectory 'kernel', while the